top of page

 IMG_1817 (1).JPG

-"It's not every day you meet a rising country artist who can also assemble a torpedo tube"
+"It's not every day you meet a rising country artist who can also assemble a torpedo tube— but then again, Ed Earl isn't your average Nashville newcomer."

 — Ryan LaBee, Military.com